Spending Policy for Faculty using College Funds

 • continuing education such as coursework, seminars, and workshops relevant to your teaching or research

-*Payment for services to be funded with Williams College funds must be processed directly by the College to the service provider to insure proper tax reporting.
+*Do not pay wages or contract fees with personal funds and seek reimbursement.
+Payment for services to be funded with college funds must be processed directly by the payroll or accounts payable office to ensure proper tax reporting.

 The overarching rule of thumb is that business expenses are allowed while personal expenses are not.
-The distinction between business and personal expenses is in most cases obvious, but there are a few questions that come up regularly.
+The distinction between business and personal expenses is, in most cases, obvious, but a few questions come up regularly.

 • The IRS states that expenditures for business meals cannot be lavish or extravagant.
-Likewise, the college expects that business meals will be modest and fully documented as to the purpose and who attended.
+Likewise, the college expects business meals to be modest and fully documented as to the purpose and who attended.
 Please see detailed guidelines on the controller’s website (here).

 • The College will reimburse the cost of airline tickets in coach class only.
-All efforts should be made to obtain the lowest, coach fare available.
+All efforts should be made to obtain the lowest economy fare available.
 Please see detailed guidelines on the controller’s website (here).
 Additional travel guidelines and resources are maintained by the VP for Finance and Administration (here).

-• Research funds can be used to pay for faculty business travel but cannot be used to offset the costs of having a spouse/partner or dependent travel with you.
+• Research funds can be used to pay for faculty business travel but cannot offset the costs of having a spouse/partner or dependent travel with you.
 Nor can they pay for family or pet care in your absence.

-• The cost of connecting while traveling for business can be covered, but not for connecting from home.
+• Because extensive wi-fi coverage is available on campus, the college ordinarily will not cover the cost of a cellular/satellite data plan or cable service connection for any device.
+The cost of connecting while traveling for business can be covered, but not for connecting from home.

-• Subscription to online services such as Netflix, Amazon Prime, Hulu, Vimeo, Spotify, Audible, are personal expenses and therefore only rarely eligible for payment with college funds.
+• Subscriptions to online services, including but not limited to Netflix, Amazon Prime, Hulu, Vimeo, Spotify, and Audible, are personal expenses and, therefore, only rarely eligible for payment with college funds.
 To be considered a business expense, a streaming service would have to be used solely for scholarly purposes directly related to work at Williams.
-Therefore please seek authorization ahead of time from the dean of the faculty’s office.
+Please seek authorization to pay for internet streaming services from the dean of the faculty’s office ahead of time.

-• The college has a business account with Amazon.com which is available to faculty members and provides tax-exempt status for business purchases.
-Please click through the Amazon link on the Controller’s Office website (here) and contact Lisa Gazaille ([email protected]) for additional information.
-NOTE: the Amazon business account does not include individual Amazon Prime memberships, which are considered personal and not eligible for payment with college funds.
+• The college has a business account with Amazon.com, which is available to faculty members and provides tax-exempt status for business purchases.
+Please click the Amazon link on the Controller’s Office website (here) and contact Lisa Gazaille ([email protected]) for additional information.
+NOTE: the Amazon business account does not include individual Amazon Prime memberships, considered personal and not eligible for payment with college funds.

 • Faculty funds are generally not appropriate for purchasing gifts (e.g., as a thank you to a staff member for services performed, or as congratulations to a colleague for an important life event), nor for hosting celebratory meals or parties on their behalf.
 The college’s appreciation and recognition policy can be found here

-• Itemized receipts are required for all expenses incurred while traveling.
-The College does not maintain a per diem reimbursement plan unless you are traveling to multiple sites on business for more than 30 consecutive days (check with the Controller before your trip).
+• Itemized receipts are required for all traveling expenses.
+The College does not maintain a per diem reimbursement plan.

-• Faculty who travel on sabbatical or an assistant professor leave and who settle into one location for an extended residency are expected to bear the expense of routine living expenses (e.g., groceries, dry cleaning, day care for children, etc.), just as they would if they were living in Williamstown.
+• Faculty who travel on sabbatical or an assistant professor leave and who settle in one location for an extended residency (greater than two weeks) are expected to bear the expense of routine living expenses (e.g., groceries, dry cleaning, daycare for children, etc.), just as they would if they were living in Williamstown.

 • College funds should not be used for personal relocation or moving expenses within or beyond Williamstown.
 However, they can be used to ship or transport personal belongings during a sabbatical or an assistant professor leave, not to exceed those items needed for the faculty member to carry out his or her scholarship or creative work away from Williamstown.